University of Minnesota fraternities and sororities: Campus Carnival and Greek Week

 The event continued to grow and evolve.
 By the 1960s, fraternity and sorority pairings would design a 50' x 150' three-story set built upon scaffolding and decorated with painted flats, upon which a 10-person pick-up band would play, surrounded by a "ballyhoo" of a dozen sorority dancers.
 The 3-day event earned extensive coverage in the newspapers of the time, all similarly describing the scene: With the blare of a horn marking the time, the bands would play all at once, to entertain a crowd gathered in front.
-After eight minutes another horn would blast, and the crowd would surge into the bowels of the set to gather on bleachers where they'd watch a 12-minute one-act play.
+After eight minutes another horn would blast, and the crowd would surge into the bowels of the set to gather on bleachers where they would watch a 12-minute one-act play.
 Every half hour, the cycle would repeat.
 Fieldhouse entrance tickets, show admission fees, and concession proceeds would all be donated to charity.
 In its later years, Carni would grow to generate more than $250,000 annually over the three-day bash (equivalent to $ in 2023).
 Carni finally ended in 1989, due to concerns over rapidly increasing insurance rates and the fundraiser's impact on grades.

 On a smaller scale, Greek Week offered an opportunity to showcase athletic prowess on the intramural fields while musical and dance talent was celebrated on the stage of Northrop Auditorium, again, by pairings of fraternities and sororities.
 It was common through the late 1990s for a fraternity and sorority to pair for these events, Homecoming, Greek Week, and Carni, and not to join with multiple houses as is the practice today.
 About the year 2000, Greek Week ended but was replaced by an expansion of 'Machy Days, originally an event hosted by the Sigma Chi fraternity, adjusted to offer much the same array of events.

-The culture of competitive fundraising for charities and participating in hands-on charitable work continues as a deeply held tradition among all the Greek chapters, in Minnesota and nationally.
-Most have their national charitable focus, while chapters often participate in more local efforts within their community.
+Competitive fundraising and hands-on charity is common among fraternities both in Minnesota and nationally.